Sometimes I get super wistful.

 ‘Oh the life of a single artist!’

-But even the most basic, creative idea of: ‘Today, I'm going to the park, set up my easel and spend five plus hours painting a gorgeous woodland scene.
-Yes, indeed.’
+As a mom of two, even the most basic creative idea like, ‘Today, I will set up my easel at the park and spend five plus hours painting some gorgeous woodland scene.’

 How does the artist-mom of two young ‘n’s in Lexington, Kentucky get anything 'artistic' accomplished?
-Well, it’s not a fall off a log.
-It's more like mountain climbing.
+Well, it's like mountain climbing.
 Pure.
 Artistic.
 Determination.
-And a smidgen of strategy.
-(Plus a few giant mugs of green tea with honey and lemon to keep my eyes open.)
+With a smidgen of strategy.
+(Plus a few giant mugs of green tea to keep my eyes open.)

 So, for now, this is my season.
 Adulthood.
 Parenting.
 Art.
 I make it work.